Springtails are tiny, harmless insects that can be a nuisance in the home.

 Spray it onto the affected plant, covering all of the surfaces.
 Be sure to reapply it after each watering.

-Neem oil is a natural insecticide that can be used to kill springtails.
+Neem oil is a natural insecticide that can be used for pest control to kill springtails.

 Mix neem oil and water and spray it around your plants.

-The oil will kill any springtails that come into contact with it.
+The oil will get rid of any springtails that come into contact with it.

 Just make sure to reapply it after each watering.